davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

     var operation = new LegacyAsyncOperation();
     operation.Completed += result =>
     {
-        // Code awaiting on this task will resume on a different thread pool thread tcs.SetResult(result);
+        // Code awaiting on this task will resume on a different thread-pool thread tcs.SetResult(result);
     };